SMenigat/thousand-most-common-words/README.md

 # 1000-most-common-words

-1000 most common words in a lot of languages
+1000 most common words in a lot of languages.

 ## Usage